Science, Technology, Engineering, and Mathematics (STEM) Teacher Academy

 Throughout the program, students will maintain a science notebook, which they will use to take notes, record data and analyze results.

 Students are expected to participate fully in all Academy activities.

 Students are to remain with our program at all times and are not permitted to wander the campus without the group.

 Failure to comply to with the Academic Policies of the program will result in expulsion from the program

 What are the qualifications for participating students?

-- Anyone who is 15-18 years old and in his/her sophomore or junior year in high school in fall 2013 and has an interest in teaching or learning more about the teaching profession
+Anyone who is 15-18 years old and in his/her sophomore, junior year, or senior year in high school in fall 2014 and has an interest in teaching or learning more about the teaching profession and STEM disciplines

-- Commitment to a two-week, 9 a.m. - 3 p.m. schedule at the Rider University STEM Teacher Academy from July 15 – July 26.
-Special instances of attendance may be considered.
+Commitment to a two-week, 9 a.m. - 3 p.m. schedule at Rider University’s STEM Teacher Academy from July 14th- July 26th; Special instances of attendance may be considered.